DGarland1/SecurityCenterScripts/InstallSoft/README.md

     --filename | -f <filename>
         Name of the file to save the results to.
 Do not include the extension of the filename as the file will always be an XML file.

-If you have a fairly large SecurityCenter deployment, this script can take several minutes to complete.
-So be patient.